Selling supplemental information: Introduction

-Nevertheless, the efficient surplus extraction result does not extend to settings with many actions and states.
-In Section 4, I show that when some decision maker type fully distinguishes some state, her recommendation (the minimal complementary signal) contains messages she ignores in that state but that other types can benefit from.
-This prevents the data broker from designing a menu that extracts the efficient surplus, as in the binary-action case.
-More generally, efficient surplus extraction still holds in a large class of cases.
-Proposition \ref{generalproposition} states sufficient conditions for efficient-surplus extraction in the general setting.
-The optimal menu sends (i) a "correction" message that reveals the state whenever the interim action is suboptimal, and (ii) a "confirmation" message when the interim action is optimal. \\
+Nevertheless, efficient surplus extraction remains possible in a large class of cases.
+Proposition~\ref{generalproposition} provides sufficient conditions on the decision maker’s payoff function for efficient surplus extraction and gives an explicit construction of the optimal menu.
+The menu assigns each decision maker an \emph{error-correcting refining} signal that sends (i) a \emph{correction} message revealing the state whenever the interim action is suboptimal, and (ii) a \emph{confirmation} message whenever the interim action is optimal. \\

-The choice of modeling information as a signal à la \cite{GentzkowKamenica2017} is crucial for this environment.
-Since the decision maker’s private type corresponds to owning a signal and she acquires an additional signal, it is important to model information in a way that has a well-defined algebraic structure—one that allows combining signals and analyzing their joint informational content.
-Several studies on the optimal sale of information represent information either through Blackwell experiments (e.g., \cite{bergemann18}) or market segmentation (e.g., \cite{Yang2022}).
+The choice of modeling information as a signal à la \cite{GentzkowKamenica2017} is important for this environment.
+The decision maker augments her private information with supplemental information purchased from the data broker.
+Hence, it is crucial for the information to be defined in a way that equips it with a clear algebraic structure to combine distinct information structures.
+Several studies on the optimal sale of information represent information through Blackwell experiments (e.g., \cite{bergemann18}) or market segmentation (e.g., \cite{Yang2022}).
 However, these approaches do not provide an algebraic structure over the set of all information structures and are therefore not suitable for the environment considered in this paper.
-In contrast, representing information as a signal allows for a well-defined operation of combining two signals and captures how observations from different information sources are correlated.\\
+In contrast, representing information as a signal allows for a well-defined operation of combining two signals and analyzing their joining informational content.
+Moreover, it also captures how observations from different sources of information are correlated.